Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-notes.md

 ### Pre-starter steps

-A pre-starter step or a groove step is a stationary step that you before a starter step or before you start dancing in general.
+Use pre-starter steps to find the beat in the music and to verify the follower is also feeling the beat.
+You can [lock the knee] or [left diagonal tap right diagonal tap] while counting 5678.

+Use pre-starter steps at the beginning of a song for two accomplish two goals.
+First, establish a connection with the follower.
+Second, set the tone or the atmosphere for the song.
+Make it fun, playful, smooth, sensual, bluesy, stylish, etc. Whatever you do, smile and have fun.
+Don't get serious and make it boring.

-#### Left tap right tap
+#### Left diagonal tap right diagonal tap

+Start in an [open] or [closed] position.
 On 1 do a tap step diagonally forward at 11 o'clock with your left foot and on 2 bring your left foot diagonally backward so you step in place and change weight onto your right leg.
 On 3 do tap step diagonally forward at 1 o'clock with your right foot and on 4 step diagonally backward with your right foot so you step in place as you change weight onto your left leg.
 You should be in the original position.
 Note that tap steps do not require a weight change, meaning that a 4-beat groove cycle only requires 2 weight changes.

 This groove can be turned into a [forward tap forward triple].

+#### Lock the knee

+Start in an [open] or [closed] position.
+On 1 put your weight on your right foot and hip, place your left foot at 10:30 about 1 foot away from your center of mass.
+Use your right hip to counter-balance your left foot for style.
+On 2, flex your left calve and bend your left knee so only the ball of your left foot touches the floor while still maintaining your weight on your right foot.
+On 3 extend your left calve and lock your left knee so your left foot is flat against the floor.
+Repeat steps 2 and 3.

 ### Starter steps